-I pods have changed the way we listen to music, but how best to download to ensure you have the music on hand that you want?
+Ipods have changed the way we listen to music.
+Downloading mp3s, podcasts and videos is pretty much what we're all doing now.
+But what's the best route to download to ensure you have the music on hand that you want?

 There’s no doubt that iPod’s are very popular devices in recent years, a lot of us now own one and find that they are essential gadgets to cater for our music needs.